$23.95 @ Amazon 5* Star Reviews

 Bulk Rates for Kayak Groups - Free Shipping in USA!

 The Kenai Fjords National Park (KFNP) comprises a major portion of the Kenai Peninsula outer coast southwest of Seward.
 Northwestern Fjord, a mayor embayment in the KFNP, lies 45 nm southwest of Seward.

 Northwestern Fjord (right) is where the Gulf of Alaska invades the glacier-sculpted Kenai Mountains.
 In total, eight major glacial fjords fall within the KFNP boundary.
 Northwestern Fjord is the most spectacular fjord on the outer coast.
 It is well-protected by its shallow moraine bar, which blocks the violent storm waves from funneling into the fjord.
 A boater or kayaker could easily spend a weekend or more exploring the glacial basin.

-As recently as 1909, when it was first surveyed, Northwestern Fjord was buried under a thick layer of ice.
-If you only have time to visit one place in the Kenai Fjords National Park, Northwestern Fjord is the place to go!
-See Photos
+As recently as 1909, when it was first surveyed, most of Northwestern Fjord was buried under a thick layer of ice.
+If you only have time to visit one place in the Kenai Fjords National Park, Northwestern Fjord (map at right) is the place to visit!